 - 6.1.
-For imported products, only names marketed in the country of origin will be revised, in case of other name requested by the company it should be marketed in a reference country. - 6.2.
+For imported products, only names marketed in the country of origin will be revised, in case of other name requested by the company it should be marketed in a reference country.6.2.
 The trade names should be complied with the intellectual property law. - 6.3.
 For approved trade names, it is not allowed for company to edit the name (Edition involves adding or removing dash or point in the trade name) - 6.4.
 If a marketed product's trade name causes medication errors, the company should work with EDA to resolve the situation.
 If the product does not comply with applicable requirements and the company is unwilling to resolve the issue, the company may be subject to enforcement actions.

-Central Administration of Pharmaceutical Products General Administration For Human Pharmaceuticals Registration
+Central Administration of Pharmaceutical Products (CAPP)

+General Administration of Human Pharmaceutical Registration (GA-Hum- PR)